Quantization Backdoors to Deep Learning Commercial Frameworks: Post-Training Quantization Backdoor

 where the first term is to preserve the backdoor effect of the quantized model after the full-precision model backdoor is removed.
 In the second term, $S$ is the abbreviation of $scaling$ factor (see \autoref{eq:quantify weight and activation}) corresponding to the quantization parameter $\widetilde{\theta}$ of each network layer.
 The purpose of the second term is to ensure that the float-32 emulation of $\widetilde{M}_{\rm rm}$ inference behaves exactly the same as $\widetilde{M}_{\rm bd}$ inference.
 During our PQ backdoor training process, we need to reverse int-8 to float-32 for inference acceleration (see Section~\ref{sec:acceleration}).
 A small variation in $S$ can result in a notable variation of the emulated float-32 value given the same integer according to \autoref{eq:quantify weight and activation}.
 More generally, the first term and the second term in $L_4$ ensure that both the int-8 value and $scale$ factor in \autoref{eq:quantify weight and activation} of the quantized model will remain unchanged during the process of removing the full-precision model backdoor.
+Note the $L_1$-norm is also applicable (see validations \autoref{fig:norm} in Appendix) though the $L_2$-norm is adopted in \autoref{eq:Constraint Loss}.